-TransCode has developed RNA-based diagnostics which have the potential to inform earlier therapeutic treatment along with clarity of response to therapy.
-Potentially they could serve as targeted companion diagnostics to the therapeutics that are being developed by TransCode because they can directly measure the abundance of the therapeutic target in the course of treatment.
+TransCode has developed an RNA-based screening assay which has the potential to inform earlier therapeutic treatment along with clarity of response to therapy.
+Potentially it could serve as targeted companion diagnostic to the therapeutics that are being developed by TransCode because they can directly measure the abundance of the therapeutic target in the course of treatment.
 This could mean that patients could be stratified pre-treatment based on target biomarker expression and during treatment based on efficacy of target engagement.
 This approach represents a prime example of personalized medicine.

 Predictive biomarker of metastasis

-TransCode Therapeutics is continuing research and development on a specific biomarker test (CDx-MC138) that has the potential to quantify microRNA expression in patient serum or tissue.
-TransCode’s microRNA nanosensor is designed to address a major unmet need in the areas of cancer biology, diagnosis, and therapy by introducing a tool that could permit the analysis of microRNA expression in intact live cells and tissues.
+TransCode Therapeutics is continuing research and development on a specific biomarker assay (TCDx-miR-XXX) that has the potential to quantify microRNA expression in patient serum and blood.
+TransCode’s microRNA assay is designed to address a major unmet need in the areas of cancer biology, diagnosis, and therapy by introducing a tool that could permit the analysis of microRNA expression in blood.

-- TransCode's predictive biomarker nanosensor has the unique capability of microRNA profiling in intact live cells and tissues.
+- TransCode's predictive biomarker screening assay has the unique capability of microRNA profiling in blood samples.

-- The fluorescent read-out generated by the nanosensor is highly specific and has nanomolar sensitivity.
+- The fluorescent read-out generated by the assay is highly specific and has nanomolar sensitivity.

 Click on image to enlarge

-TransCode’s assay has the potential to address a major unmet need in the areas of cancer biology, diagnosis, and therapy by analyzing microRNA expression in live cells & tissues.
+TransCode’s assay has the potential to address a major unmet need in the areas of cancer biology, diagnosis, and therapy by analyzing microRNA expression in blood.

 Potential utility of biomarker test for microRNA-10b

-TransCode’s assay could address a major unmet need in the areas of cancer biology, diagnosis, and therapy by analyzing microRNA expression in live cells & tissues.
+TransCode’s assay could address a major unmet need in the areas of cancer biology, diagnosis, and therapy by analyzing microRNA expression in blood.

-- Early diagnosis has been shown to reduce mortality in cancer patients.
+- Early diagnosis has previously shown to reduce mortality in cancer patients.

 - TransCode’s patented biomarker test is currently being optimized to measure the expression of microRNA-10b in patients.